blitzes27/macos/terminal_plastic_surgery/README.md

 - Configurable update checks, colors, titles, history timestamps, etc.

-## To auto install the plastic operation of your ZHS shell please run
+## To auto install the plastic surgery of your ZHS shell please run:

 ### ⚠️ Dont use sudo ⚠️ ⚠️ Dont use sudo ⚠️ ⚠️ Dont use sudo ⚠️ ⚠️ Dont use sudo ⚠️ ⚠️ Dont use sudo ⚠️ ⚠️ Dont use sudo ⚠️ ⚠️ Dont use sudo ⚠️ ⚠️ Dont use sudo ⚠️ ⚠️ Dont use sudo ⚠️ ⚠️ Dont use sudo ⚠️